 The forests have some wonderful native tree species, including Padauk, a very valuable hardwood, and Garjun, a graceful tree with a wide base to the trunk.

-4. History and Population
+4. History and Heritage

 Another reason to visit Andaman and Nicobar islands is it’s relevance to the Indian history.
 The ancient history of the Andaman Islands is shrouded in mystery.
 Some people believe the name Andaman is derived from “Hanuman”, the Hindu monkey deity who visited on his way between India and Sri Lanka.